Yue-Sai Kan: Entrepreneur

 In 1992, Kan successfully transformed herself from a TV personality to an entrepreneur by creating the Yue-Sai cosmetics brand which became China's leading cosmetics company, eventually selling products in more than 800 outlets through 23 regional companies in China's major markets.
 The company encouraged Chinese women to be proud of their image, and was an early entrant to the cosmetics industry in China.
 More than 90% of the Chinese population today recognizes the brand, which was purchased by L'Oréal in 2004.
 Forbes reported that Kan "is changing the face of the Middle Kingdom, one lipstick at a time".
-Kanstayed on as the Honorary Vice Chairman of L'Oreal China.
+Kan stayed on as the Honorary Vice Chairman of L'Oreal China.

 In 2008, Kan created a new East-meets-West lifestyle retail brand, the House of Yue-Sai, selling a variety of fine home furnishings, bedding, tableware, lighting, decorative accessories and unique gifts, and jewelry.
 Kan has also designed and produced a line of Asian female dolls, known as the Yue-Sai WaWa ("doll" in Chinese).
 Seeing that dolls sold in China had blue eyes and blond hair, Kan created dolls with distinctive Asian features, accessories and educational facts to help Asian children develop confidence, knowledge and pride in their heritage as well as educate children of all heritages about Asian cultures.